Soccer clubs income hit by $680M UEFA rebate to broadcasters - WHIZ News

 UEFA sales of broadcasting and sponsorship rights for its club competitions were set to earn 3.25 billion euros ($3.8 billion) annually through the 2020-21 season.

-“That is all money that is not going to be distributed,” European Club Association chairman Andrea Agnelli said in speech to about 250 member clubs in an online assembly.
+“That is all money that is not going to be distributed,” European Club Association chairman Andrea Agnelli said about the rebate in a speech to about 250 member clubs in an online assembly.

 “We are in the process of finalizing the accounts with UEFA with a reduction of around 575 million (euros) for the international club competitions,” Agnelli said, referring to rebates for broadcasters.